 Minimum temporary residence before applying for permanent residence

 - permanent resident for at least 8 years

 The First Temporary Residence Permit is the necessary document for your stay in Croatia.
 Once relocated to this country, it is required to register to the Croatian Embassy and apply for a residence permit.
 An important condition refers to the registration in no more than 30 days from the date of the arrival in Croatia.
 Here is what you need to know about residence permit applications in Croatia:

-The formalities of residence permits in Croatia can be entirely handled by our Croatian attorneys, so feel free to get in touch with us right away.
+The formalities of residence permits in Croatiain 2023 and the ones of immigration to Croatia can be entirely handled by our immigration lawyers in Croatia, so feel free to get in touch with us right away and discuss about immigration to Croatia.
 If additional documents are solicited, our experts will take care of such aspects.
 You might want to explore the following video presentation:

-How long does it take to obtain the residence permit in Croatia?
+How long does it take to obtain the residence permit in Croatia in 2023?